shamwow/shahmeer-jekyll/_posts/2017-03-06-avoid-overfetching-with-filtered-queries.markdown

 ![Amazon water bottle search](/assets/img/avoid_overfetching_filtered_queries/waterbottle-amazon.png)

 Here, we have a page with a series of water bottles along with their brands, capacity, and prices (simplified and among other things).
-When you click on one of the water bottles, the water bottle product page is opened, showing more information about the water bottle.
+When you click on one of the bottles, a product page is opened, showing more information about the bottle.
 Assuming we have a single page app, what usually ends up happening is that another request for the selected water bottle is made:

 {% highlight graphql %}
 {